 -Scientific approach of workplace ethnography – understanding everyday work from the perspective of the worker

-Prerequisite: Introduction to Lean for Government.
+Prerequisite: Introduction to Lean.

 Why we don’t use a Lean belt system

-Like many Lean management coaches (sensei) and practitioners worldwide, we offer a training program that is not designed around a Lean belt system (white, yellow, green, black).
+Like many Lean management teachers (sensei) and practitioners worldwide, we offer a training program that is not designed around a so-called ‘Lean belt’ system (white belt, yellow belt, green belt, black belt…).
 Our training helps all employees build and expand their Lean knowledge and experience.
-Exhaustive analysis of Lean for Government approaches that promote pockets of so-called ‘Lean’ experts supports that belt-type or expert-focused ‘Lean’ deployment is not sustainable.
+Exhaustive analysis of Lean transformations that promote pockets of so-called ‘Lean’ experts supports that belt-type or expert-focused ‘Lean’ deployment is not sustainable and is not compatible with Lean as a collaborative science.
 Short-term efficiency gains are not sustainable without embedding continuous improvement in everyday work.

 The Lean belt approach was borrowed from the fundamentally different Six Sigma prescriptive methodology that involves experts with varying levels of mastering statistical and mathematical tools.
-In Six Sigma, you need the outside statistical expert who has special skills/knowledge to manage work.
-On the other hand, Lean is an overarching management approach that involves everyone as experts in their own job to solve problems and deliver value to clients.
+In Six Sigma, the outside statistical expert has special skills/knowledge to manage work.
+On the other hand, Lean is an overarching approach that involves everyone as experts in their own job to solve problems and deliver value to clients.
 In essence, in a Lean organization everyone engages in collaborative science – co-defining problems, co-defining potential countermeasures and collaborating in implementation and measurement of countermeasures to problems, every single day.
-Unfortunately, a Lean belt approach also tends to promote the idea of gradation where lower level belts may not be able to contribute as much to improvements as would higher level belts.
+Unfortunately, a so-called Lean belt approach also tends to promote the idea of gradation where lower level belts may not be able to contribute as much to improvements as would higher level belts.

 Lean is the science of work: see work (by using visual tools/management to see flow and what disrupts flow of value to clients such as maps or ‘kanban’, because in science you can’t measure what you can’t see), measure work (the simplest and most widely used measures are time and quality) and improve work every day (by collaboratively optimizing the flow of value to clients to make flow faster, easier and cheaper).